When someone mentions tablets, there's a good chance you think of the iPad.

 It has a sharp screen, plenty of storage, supports the Apple Pencil, and has performance that will make most buyers happy.
 It's even capable of using heavier photo or video editing apps and playing the latest games at respectable settings.

-This tablet is a great middle option for those that want a taste of the performance of the iPad Pro lineup without the expense.
+The iPad Air (2020) is a great middle option for those that want a taste of the performance of the iPad Pro lineup without the expense.

 Both features give the screen a little bit of extra pop that sets it apart from the crowd and makes it perfect for video editing, photo editing, and other more graphics-intensive work.